ferderber/comp354-myMoney/diaries/templates/README.md

 # MyMoney Diary Template
 ### LaTeX
+#### Misc Rambling
-Documentation is to be generated using the LaTeX system.<br/>
+Documentation and diaries are to be generated using the LaTeX system.<br/>
 Asuming you have no idea where to start...
 The following are some introductory information on how to generate LaTeX that I used for 353's E/R diagrams using TeX Studio, tikv, and ulem.
 Tex Studio has a built in package installer for your use.<br/>
 __Alternatively, for a web based solution to rendering diagrams [ShareLaTeX](https://www.sharelatex.com) does package installation for you and doesn't require you to install anything.__<br/>
 These links only serve an introductory purpose.
-LaTeX is highly developed langauge with many packages more suited to your goals than what is presented.
+LaTeX has many packages more suited to your goals than what is presented.

-#### General Purpose
+#### General Purpose Info
-_basics_
+_basics_<br>
 https://www.youtube.com/watch?v=Y-kXtWdjtmw<br/>
 https://tex.stackexchange.com/questions/17816/commenting-out-large-sections<br/>
 _diagrams_<br/>